 The following are the investment requirements and allocation limits on security types, issuers, and maturities as established by the School Board.
 The Chief Business Officer or the Director of Finance shall have the option to restrict further investment percentages from time to time based on market conditions, risk, and diversification investment strategies.
-The percentage allocations requirements for investment types and issuers are calculated based on the original cost of each investment.
+The percentage allocations requirements for investment types and issuers are calculated based on the original cost of each investment at the time of purchase.
 Investments not listed in this policy are prohibited.
 Internal Funds are exempt from the maturity and asset allocation requirements.